 South Minneapolis Children's Arsenic Study

-The South Minneapolis Children's Arsenic Study was conducted in neighborhoods of South Minneapolis where elevated levels of arsenic were found in soil, including Ventura Village, Powderhorn, Midtown Phillips, East Phillips, Corcoran, Longfellow, and Seward.
+The South Minneapolis Children's Arsenic Study was conducted in South Minneapolis neighborhoods where elevated levels of arsenic were found in soil, including Ventura Village, Powderhorn, Midtown Phillips, East Phillips, Corcoran, Longfellow, and Seward.
 These neighborhoods are near the site of a former pesticide storage facility, where arsenic contamination was discovered.
-Approximately 65 children between the ages of 3 and 10 participated in the study, and provided two urine samples with their parents' help.
+Sixty-five children between the ages of 3 and 10 participated in the study, providing two urine samples with their parents' help.
 The MDH Public Health laboratory tested the urine for arsenic levels.

 - Minneapolis Children's Arsenic Study: Community Report (PDF:131KB/4 pages)

 - Minneapolis Children's Arsenic Study: Final Report (PDF: 1,959KB/93 pages)

 - Arsenic Biomonitoring Pilot Project Questions and Answers (PDF: 41KB/1 page)